MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/array_rotate_leftfunction.md

 ## Arguments

-* *array*: Input array to split, must be dynamic array.
+* *array*: Input array to rotate, must be dynamic array.
 * *rotate_count*: Integer specifying the number of positions that array elements will be rotated to the left.
 If the value is negative, the elements will be rotated to the right.

 ## Returns